-- 4. Integration of Risk and Needs Assessment.
+- 3. Integration of Risk and Needs Assessment.
 Applicants must use, or collaborate with a corrections agency to use, information gathered from an empirically validated assessment tool(s) to determine the risk level and identify the criminogenic needs of the individuals to be referred to the program.
 Case plans/reentry plans should be directly informed by the information gathered from the risk and needs assessment.
-Applicants are expected to describe the proposed assessment process in the Program Narrative (see Review Criteria at page 33). - 5.
+Applicants are expected to describe the proposed assessment process in the Program Narrative. - 4.
 Cognitive-based Programming.
-Clearly document the evidence-based, cognitive-based programming that will be used to address criminogenic risk and needs preand post-release.
-If the program's pre-release interactions are limited to screening, assessment, and identification for the program, document what existing cognitivebased services the population will receive while incarcerated (either from the corrections agency or other service providers) and how the program will build on or complement that programming.

-- 6. Target Population.
-The Program Narrative must include an estimate of the total number of individuals the proposed program plans to serve during the project period (see Review Criteria at page 33).
+Clearly document the evidence-based, cognitive-based programming that will be used to address criminogenic risk and needs pre- and post-release.
+If the program's pre-release interactions are limited to screening, assessment, and identification for the program, document what existing cognitive-based services the population will receive while incarcerated (either from the corrections agency or other service providers) and how the program will build on or complement that programming. - 5.
+Target Population.
+The Program Narrative must include an estimate of the total number of individuals the proposed program plans to serve3 during the project period.
 The number of individuals to be served must be at least 150 for Category 1 grantees and 75 for Category 2 grantees.
-Provide data to demonstrate that the number of individuals in the target population, which the application proposes to serve, is based on a reasonable estimate.
-The target population for the program must be a specific subset of: - Medium- to high-risk individuals, as identified using a validated criminogenic risk assessment tool - Aged 18 or older and convicted as an adult - Incarcerated in a state, local, or tribal prison or jail at the time of enrollment in the program.
+Provide data to demonstrate that the number of individuals in the target population that the application proposes to serve is based on a reasonable estimate.4 The target population for the program must be a specific subset of: - Medium to high risk individuals, as identified using a validated criminogenic risk assessment tool - Age 18 or older and convicted as an adult - Incarcerated in a state, local, or tribal prison or jail at the time of enrollment in the program.
 For federally recognized Indian tribes, the individuals may be housed in a tribal, regional, county, or local jail pursuant to state or tribal law.

 "Risk" is defined as the likelihood that a person will re-offend upon release from a facility.
-Applicants must identify the validated criminogenic risk assessment tool used to determine risk level and the risk levels eligible for participation (either high-risk or medium- and high-risk).
+Applicants must identify the validated criminogenic risk assessment tool used to determine risk level and the risk levels eligible for participation (either high risk or medium and high risk).